 Leaf springs are specially designed so that every single leaf of the unit works as a unit when compressed, enabling the rear to help lift the front in the event of a substitute leaf spring.
 For these reasons, an empty truck that lacks a rear lift is dangerous, and helper springs or a detach spring device will be insufficient in assisting it as soon as mounted onto a rear framework of fault.

 Possibly, helper springs or a lift leaf kit can contribute more strongly to a set of OEM springs if it’s in good condition at the time you install the items.
-Consequently, helper springs and a leaf lift kit are made as aids rather than as a replacement for primary springs.
+Consequently, helper springs and a leaf lift kit are made as aids rather than as a replacements for primary springs.

 If you notice a truck that has been empty for a long time but takes up the rear of the space when loaded, there is a good possibility that the leaf springs aren’t at fault.
 Similarly, if a truck loads from the front but lowers the back when filled, the issue is most likely due to a worn leaf spring.